rl-institut/SimBA/docs/source/index.rst

 Welcome to SimBA's documentation!
 ============================================

-This toolbox extends the functionality of the Open Source simulation tool SpiceEV to facilitate eBus feasibility studies in Python.
+This toolbox was designed to analyze and optimize electrified bus fleets.

 .. toctree::
    :maxdepth: 3